MolSSI/QCSchema/DesignMotivations.md

 I write code that performs QM calculations and produces output for its end users

 #### QM end user
-I perform QM calculations in order to examine their outputs
+I perform QM calculations and examine their outputs to extract a certain set of calculations parameters

 #### Visualization / data analysis software developer
 I release software that can visualize or analyze 3rd party QM data